 Another terrific pet-friendly caravan park to stay with your dog in Adelaide is the Belair National Park Holiday Park.
 The park is conveniently located within the Belair National Park, one of the pet-friendly national parks in South Australia, meaning there’s plenty of leashed dog walks right onsite!

-Inform the park that you’re bringing a dog when making a booking, so that you can be allocated a pet-friendly cabin or tent.
+Select a dog-friendly option when booking, or inform the park that you’re bringing a dog so you are allocated one of dog-friendly cabins or tents.
 There’s gas BBQs available to use year-round plus fire pits during the cool winter months.

 Check out my full list of pet-friendly caravan parks in Adelaide